Masterchiefm/apptainer-protein-science/foundry/README.md

 ```
 sudo singularity build foundry.sif foundry.def
 ```
+This script will download the checkpoints into the image

 # How to run
 After build the sif, run it with singularity or apptainer: